The UCC is excited to offer support groups for Spring 2022. Listed here are the groups being offered with brief

 LION UP Recovery Book Club

 The LION UP Recovery Book Club is a weekly Recovery Book Discussion support group.
-Join us as we read through the Big Book of Alcoholics Anonymous.
+Join us as we read through the The Book of Narcotics Anonymous.
 The support group is open to all those who are interested.
 The purpose is to bring faculty, students and staff together for meaningful discussion around topics of recovery.
 Participants discuss the reading, what they learned and what they can relate to.
 This group hosts a moderator and a tag-pass format.

 Mondays at 11am in the (Above Starbucks - Student Union Annex - Room 2409 at the LION UP Recovery Space)